mdlatifur-rahman/sv-tutorial-others/race_condition.md

 - Blocking (`=`) executes immediately, possibly affecting subsequent statements.
 - Non-blocking (`<=`) schedules assignments for the end of the time step, so all right-hand sides use values from before the block.

-If you’d like a specific example from the race.sv file in your repo, let me know!